tejass5/tejass5/README.md

 ## 👀 Interests
 - Finding meaningful work where I can grow and contribute
-- Building resilient and scalable software systems
+- Building resilient and scalable software systems and products
-- Creating tools that improve developer experience
+- Creating experiences that improves developing

 ---